eklem/stopword-trainer/README.md

   Options:

     -V, --version                   output the version number
-    -f --file <file>                The data file to be processed on a line delimited, streaming JSON format -m --max [number-of-stopwords]  The max number of stopwords to store.
+    -f --file <file>                the data file to be processed on a line delimited, streaming JSON format -k --keys [object keys]         comma-separated list of object keys for all object values to be processed -m --max [number-of-stopwords]  the max number of stopwords to store.
 All if not defined -h, --help                      output usage information
 ```